Iran–Iraq relations: Pahlavi era

 The relationship between the governments of Iran and Iraq briefly improved in 1978, when Iranian agents in Iraq discovered plans for a pro-Soviet coup d'état against Iraq's government.
 When informed of this plot, Saddam ordered the execution of dozens of his army's officers and in a sign of reconciliation, expelled Ruhollah Khomeini, an exiled leader of clerical opposition to the Shah, from Iraq.
 Despite this, Saddam merely considered the Algiers Agreement to be a truce, rather than a definite settlement, and waited for an opportunity to contest it.

 According to Mohsen Milani, "From 1921, when Britain installed Faysal Ibn Hussein as the king of the newly formed Iraq ... until 2003 ...
 Iraq was Iran's most hostile neighbor."
 Their competition was especially fierce after the 1968 Baathist coup and the concurrent withdrawal of British forces from the Persian Gulf region.
 Also in 1921, the British played a role in the 1921 Persian coup d'etat, which led to the rise of the Pahlavi dynasty as rulers of Iran in 1925.
 Reza Shah's Iran was in economic trouble, and he sought good ties with his neighbors in the 1920s—including Iraq.
 Iran and Iraq were staunchly anticommunist and pursued pro-West policies.
 They also cooperated in preventing the emergence of a Kurdish state.

 Iraq, supported by other Arab states, resisted Iranian influence under the Shah in the 1970s (which was backed by the United States as part of the Twin Pillars policy).
 This took the form of supporting insurgencies against the Shah in Khuzestan Province and Iranian Balochistan.
 The Shah, in turn, attempted to organize a coup against Saddam Hussein in 1971 and helped Sultan Qaboos of Oman quell an Iraqi-backed rebellion.
 He also backed a Kurdish rebellion led by Mustafa Barzani.

 In 1975, Iran and Iraq signed a demarcation agreement stemming from the Kurdish rebellion, which remained in stalemate.

 Iran–Iraq War

 The Iranian Revolution in 1979 drastically changed Iran–Iraq relations for 24 years.

 War broke out between Iraq and Iran in September 1980.
+During the war, Iraq used chemical weapons and violence against Iraqi Kurds and Marsh Arabs, who were accused of colluding with Iran.
 Eight years of fighting left around 600,000 dead and caused huge disasters for both sides, thereby grimly blistering ties between Tehran and Baghdad.
 The United Nations (UN) issued Resolution 598 in July 1987, demanding an unconditional ceasefire between the two nations.
 Both nations adopted the resolution ending the war in August 1988.